Yizack/nuxt-mailchannels/README.md

       },
     },
   },
-  // Set the default settings for all your email transactions
+  // Set the default settings for all your email transactions (optional)
   mailchannels: {
     bcc: { email: '', name: '' },
     cc: { email: '', name: '' },
     from: { email: '', name: '' },
-    to: { email: '', name: '' }
+    to: { email: '', name: '' },
   },
 })
 ```

 > [!NOTE]
 > `bcc`, `cc`, and `to` can be an object with `email` and `name` properties or a single email address string or an array of them.

 Use the environment variables to set your API key, DKIM settings and default global settings.